JoaquinGomez1/Python-ImageCropper/README.md

 $ python imageCroper.py <images_Width> <images_height>

+NOTE: Before running the script create two folders in the same directory and name them 'images' and 'convertedImages'.

 Add the all images that needs to be cropped to the 'images' directory and then run the script.
 Once the images have been cropped they will be stored into the convertedImages folder and all of the original images will be deleted.